tomviner/failure-seeking-missiles-talk/intro.md

 Audience starting point?
-- done unittesting / integration testing / end-to-end
+- you've written tests...
-- but always with hard coded values?
+- but always with hard coded example values?

 Note: - who's only used hard coded values?
 - who's used some form of random data